On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Introduction

 {\bf History of the problem.} Isoperimetric inequalities of type \eqref{mainresult} are classical and have been studied since the times of Szeg\"o, around 1950.
 They are sometimes called Bandle-Szeg\"o-type inequalities.
 In \cite{szego_1} Szeg\"o proves inequality \eqref{mainresult} when $\Omega$ is a plane domain.
 Bandle, in the classical paper \cite{bandle2}, extends \eqref{mainresult} to simply connected Riemannian surfaces of area $A$ with Gaussian curvature bounded above by $K$, under the additional assumption $2\pi-KA\geq 0$.
 If $K\leq 0$ there is no restriction on $A$, while if $K>0$ the requirement is that $A\leq\frac{2\pi}{K}$.
 Note that a sphere of constant curvature $K$ has area $\frac{4\pi}{K}$.
 A consequence of the inequality of Bandle \cite{bandle2} concerns spherical domains: the second Neumann eigenvalue of a spherical cap is maximal among all simply connected domains of $\mathbb S^2$ of fixed area $A$ {\it not exceeding} $2\pi$ (half the area of $\mathbb S^2$).
 The proof of \cite{bandle2} relies on conformal transplantation in the spirit of Szeg\"o \cite{szego_1}.
 From \cite{bandle2} it follows that the inequality holds also for any simply connected domain of the hyperbolic plane $\mathbb H^2$.

 Bandle's result \cite{bandle2} on $\mathbb S^2$ was the best known until very recently.
 In \cite{lan_lau}, Langford and Laugesen were able to improve on the restriction $A\leq 2\pi$ and go ``beyond the hemisphere'' by allowing values of the area satisfying $A\leq 4\pi c$, where $c=16/17\approx 0.941$.
 In the case of the sphere, this implies the isoperimetric inequality \eqref{mainresult} for simply connected domains of area up to about $94\%$ of the area of the sphere.
 The proof is a refinement of the approach of \cite{bandle2}, based on conformal transplantation, but contains important improvements and detours from the original proof.
+In the same paper, it was conjectured that \eqref{mainresult} would in fact hold for all simply connected spherical domains (see \cite[Open problems]{lan_lau}).
+This conjecture motivated the present work.

-A related question comes up naturally: is the restriction to simply connected domains really necessary?
+A related question comes up naturally: are there counterexamples if the boundary is not connected?